The challenge of modeling enterprise architecture

 The graph gives us the possibility to easily retrieve data through references.
 In technical terms, this means that we don’t have to store data where we think we might want to look for it.
 Traditionally, you would need to structure your data so that it conformed to the limitations of the given technology.
 Instead, by leveraging graph technology, we can store the data where it truly belongs, knowing that any derived values can be extracted through the use of graph queries.

 This is where Gremlin comes in.
-Gremlin is the graph traversal language which Ardoq’s TinkerPop-enabled Enterprise Intelligence graph system is built around.
-Gremlin is a functional, data-flow language which enables users to express complex graph traversals with relatively little code.
+Gremlin is the graph traversal language that Ardoq’s TinkerPop-enabled Enterprise Intelligence graph system is built around.
+Gremlin is a functional, data-flow language that enables users to express complex graph traversals with relatively little code.
 Let’s look at a few simple examples.